Azure/azure-sdk-for-js/sdk/cognitiveservices/cognitiveservices-luis-authoring/README.md

 ### How to use

-#### nodejs - Authentication, client creation and listApplicationVersionPatternFeatures features as an example written in TypeScript.
+#### nodejs - Authentication, client creation and listPhraseLists features as an example written in TypeScript.

 ##### Install @azure/ms-rest-azure-js